yeboaheric/ml_heart_prediction_model_finals/README.md

 # iHeart Checker

-This is final year project web-based application that predicts the likelihood of heart disease using a Random Forest machine learning model.
+This is a final year project web-based application that predicts the likelihood of heart disease using a Random Forest machine learning model.
 The system is designed to provide users with an easy-to-use interface to input clinical parameters and instantly receive prediction results.

 ---